-The existing trail system within the Reserve does not provide sufficient access, in line with PBP and best practice management.
-In order to satisfy such requirements trails will need to be implemented between the Reserve and residential houses, along the northern, eastern and western edges.
-However, due to ecological and topographical constraints, as well as past planning decisions, retrospective implementation of fire trails is not considered to be practical in this case.
+The existing trail system within the reserve does not provide sufficient access in line with PBP and best practice management.
+In order to satisfy such requirements trails would need to be established between the reserve and residential houses, along the eastern edge of the reserve.

+However, ecological and topographical constraints, as well as past planning decisions, render retrospective implementation of fire trails impractical in this case.